randomcuriouscode/minerva-rails/README.md

 Minerva Rails
 ================

-Minerva is a Ruby on Rails + Bootstrap + CSS + Javascript journaling application
+Minerva is a Ruby on Rails + Bootstrap + CSS + React.JS journaling application

 The primary features supported are: